Kim-Soo-A/Review-Analysis/README.md

 # Review Analysis and Rating System

-## Assumptions
+## Setup

-Created through Google Colab and requires the library to be installed before running.
+This code has been tested through Google Colab and requires the library to be installed before running.

 ```bash
 !pip install transformers googletrans==4.0.0-rc1